hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 ### 1. Merge conflicts

-In a project with medium-sized team, the integration branch may have a higher refresh rate, as smaller features or bugfixes get merged, that will cause conflicts with the long-lived branch, which gets quite often out of sync.
+In a project with a medium-sized team, the integration branch may have a higher refresh rate, as smaller features or bugfixes get merged, that will cause conflicts with the long-lived branch, which gets quite often out of sync.